rxue/learning-dirary/books/Java/SE/effective-java/3ed/README.md

 ## Item 74: Document all exceptions thrown by each method
 > **Always declare checked exception individually, and document precisely the conditions under which each one is thrown** using the Javadoc `@throws` tag.
 Don’t take the shortcut of declaring that a method throws some superclass of multiple exception classes that it can throw.
 As an extreme example, don’t declare that a public method throws Exception or, worse, throws `Throwable`.

+### Key Notes for Myself
+As to the following sentence:

+>  As an extreme example, don’t declare that a public method throws Exception or, worse, throws `Throwable`

+This is primarily a tip about the *concrete classes* in my opinion. `throws Exception` indeed appears for instance in Java SE API:

+ * `Autocloseable`: `void close() throws Exception`
+ * `Callable<V>` : `V call() throws Exception`

+In Java EE 7 API:
+ * `javax.batch.api.chunk.ItemReader` : `Object readItem() throws Exception`

+However, they are rare cases, and kinda last resort and on the other hand,

 > While the language does **not require** programmers to **declare the unchecked exceptions that a method is capable of throwing** , it is wise to document them as carefully as the checked exceptions.